 The Company currently holds, either granted or under application, approximately 148,400 hectares of Exploration Licenses.
 The Jardim do Ouro Gold Project (JDO Project) covers approximately 53,000 hectares of this total, and lies on the 50km wide NW-SE trending Tocantinzinho Trend, which is the major controlling structural feature in the Tapajos region.
 The vast majority of the hard rock mineral resources discovered to date in the Tapajos region lie on this trend.
-The JDO Project includes the Palito mine (the "Palito Mine") currently on 'care and maintenance' and several areas of exploration interest in close proximity to the Palito Mine.
+The JDO Project includes the Palito Mine (the "Palito Mine") currently on 'care and maintenance' and several areas of exploration interest in close proximity to the Palito Mine.
 The Palito Mine complex is fully permitted and a mining licence covering 1,150 hectares has been issued.
 The Company does not currently have any assets or mineral properties in commercial production and has been actively pursuing a programme of mine-site exploration with a view to identifying the potential to increase its existing mineral resource inventory.
 In January 2012 following an exploration programme that identified two new discoveries, the Company announced that it was undertaking a preliminary economic assessment into the viability of reestablishing underground mining operations at the Palito Mine ("the PEA").
-The PEA will focus initially on the existing resources but will include evaluation of the recent mine site discoveries.
-It will consider a selective mining methodology, focused on maximising grade and initially limited to production levels around 20,000 ounces per annum.
+The results of the PEA were announced on 13 June 2012 and indicated a project after tax internal rate of return of 68% and a project NPV of US\$38.2 million (after applying a 10% discount rate) based on employing a selective underground mining operation and exploiting only the previously declared mineral resource estimates.
+The directors believe that the PEA results support a small scale, high grade operation using selective mining techniques and the Board intends, subject to financing, to undertake the necessary mine development and remedial works as soon as possible with the intention of the first gold being produced in the third quarter of 2013.
 The Company's shares trade on the Toronto Stock Exchange ("TSX") under the symbol "SBI" and on AIM, a market operated by the London Stock Exchange, under the symbol "SRB".
 The Company is incorporated under the laws of England and Wales and is a reporting issuer in British Columbia, Alberta and Ontario.